CatLuvrHass/leader-election/README.md

 # leader-election
-implementing leader-election algorithm with zookeeper &amp; maven
+implementing leader-election algorithm in Java with zookeeper &amp; maven